 The best black-and-white photographs often have a timeless quality to them.
 To that end, try to target subjects that lend themselves to being considered timeless.
 If the age of the image isn’t readily distinguished, it has a good shot of being a “timeless” black-and-white photograph.

 One technique that can be helpful to physically see the world similarly to black-and-white is to wear rose-colored glasses.
 Or, more commonly, to wear sunglasses with a strong tint of brown or amber.
-The shift to a more monochromatic view helps simplify a scene in much the same way that a black-and-white image does, even without the total elimination of color.
+The brown or amber lenses help us shift to a more monochromatic view, which helps simplify a scene in much the same way that a black-and-white image does, even without the total elimination of color.
 In fact, they say that yellow and amber glasses (often used for safety) improve visual acuity in terms of sharpness and contrast, further emphasizing important elements in black-and-white scenes and allowing you to concentrate on differences between tonal values, texture and details—everything, essentially, other than color.

 The sunglasses approach is a takeoff on a common film-era technique used to see a contrast range that more closely resembled what film could record.
 A quick squint of the eyes accomplishes the same sort of thing by providing a brief mental snapshot of how much detail the sensor will throw out of a scene.
 The squint test works simply: Looking at a given subject, briefly squint your eyes and notice how you eliminate some of the detail, particularly in shadows and highlights, leaving only the basic form of the scene.
 Because squinting also temporarily emphasizes strong forms and bolder contrasts over color information, it’s a great way to physically begin to see the world more like a black-and-white photo.